Bubble Bobble (video game): Reception

-In Japan, Game Machine listed Bubble Bobble on their November 1, 1986, issue as the second-most-successful table arcade cabinet of the month, after Taito's Arkanoid.
-It went on to be the fifth-highest-grossing table arcade game of 1987 in Japan.
-In the United Kingdom, Bubble Bobble was the top-grossing arcade game for three months in 1987, from April to June.
-The home conversions were also successful in the United Kingdom, where the game appeared on the sales charts for several years.
+In Japan, Game Machine listed Bubble Bobble as the second most successful table arcade cabinet of October 1986, after Taito's own Arkanoid.
+It went on to be the fifth highest-grossing table arcade game of 1987 in Japan.
+In the United Kingdom, Bubble Bobble was the top-grossing arcade game from April to June 1987.
+The home conversions were also successful in the UK, where the game appeared on the sales charts for several years.
 The ZX Spectrum budget re-release topped the UK charts in July 1991.

-The arcade game received positive reviews from Computer and Video Games and Crash.
+The arcade version received positive reviews from Computer and Video Games and Crash.
 Mean Machines gave the Game Boy port of the game a score of 91%, noting that, while some changes had been made, the game played identical to the original arcade port and "provides much addiction and challenge".
 The four reviewers of Electronic Gaming Monthly stated that the Game Gear version is a faithful conversion of the original which works well in portable form.
 They particularly praised the simplicity of the gameplay concept and the graphics, and the two-player link option.

 Bubble Bobble has been listed by numerous publications among the greatest video games of all time.
 Your Sinclair magazine ranked the ZX Spectrum version at #58 in their "Top 100 Games of All Time" in 1993 based on reader vote.
-In 1996, GamesMaster rated the game 19th on its "Top 100 Games of All Time."
+In 1996, GamesMaster rated the game 19th on its "Top 100 Games of All Time".
 Yahoo! ranked it at #71 in their "100 Greatest Computer Games Of All Time" in 2005 for its charming premise and cute character designs.
 Stuff magazine listed it as part of their "100 Greatest Games" in 2008, while GamesTM magazine listed it in their "Top 100 Games" in 2010.
-Stuff.tv ranked it at #47 in their Top 100 Games in 2009, saying "today’s kids might laugh, but this was gold in 1986".
+Stuff.tv ranked it at #47 in their Top 100 Games in 2009, saying "Today's kids might laugh, but this was gold in 1986".
 GamesRadar+ ranked it at #95 in their "100 Best Games Of All Time" list in 2011, praising its multiplayer and secrets.
-GamesRadar+ also labeled it the 24th greatest Nintendo Entertainment System of all time in 2012 for its advancements over other games of its genre and its usage of multiple endings.
+GamesRadar+ also labeled it the 24th greatest Nintendo Entertainment System game of all time in 2012 for its advancements over other games of its genre and its usage of multiple endings.
 IGN named it the 23rd best NES game.
 Hardcore Gaming 101 listed it in their book The 200 Best Video Games of All Time in 2015.
 Game Informer placed it in their "Top 300 Games of All Time" in 2018 for its long-lasting appeal and multiplayer.

 Legacy

 Re-releases

 The game has had at least 30 official ports to a large array of computers and consoles throughout the decades.

+A remastered version named Bubble Bobble Old & New was made for Game Boy Advance, which also included the original arcade version.
+It was released in Japan by MediaKite and internationally by Empire Interactive.

 In October 2005, a version was released for the Xbox, PlayStation 2, and Microsoft Windows as part of the Taito Legends compilation.

-At the end of 2006, a new port for mobile phones in Europe and Japan was released.